- Photos from the Northwestern Mutual World ChallengePosted 1 day ago

 The pocket is actually filled with a specially formulated polyurethane developed by 3M.
 You will find the speed pocket on the 3 through 7 irons.
-It’s not on the 8-iron on down because it becomes “less active”.
-The sole of the RocketBladez is narrower than some game improvement irons, and the look is a bit more understated too.
+It’s not on the 8 iron through AW it becomes “less active.”
+The sole of the RocketBladez is narrower than some game improvement irons, and the look is a bit more understated as well.

 The graphite shaft is black with the same, understated gold graphics found on the club head.
 It’s quite sharp looking.
 The grip is similar to a Golf Pride Tour Velvet in feel, but perhaps a bit softer, and follows the same black/gold theme.

 Purists may find the topline a bit thick and the sole a bit wide (though not as wide as the G20s for example), but both are fairly standard for a game improvement iron.
 One nice feature is a notch located near the base of the hosel, which makes adjusting the lie angle much easier.
 Overall this is a very nice looking iron.